aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConfigProviders/Kafka-SASL_SSL-ConfigProviders/README.md

 set up a KafkaSink with SASL/SCRAM authentication.
 The configuration of a KafkaSource is identical to the sink, for what regards SASL/SCRAM authentication.

+> Note: SASL/SCRAM authentication with MSK can also be implemented fetching the credentials from AWS Secrets Manager on application start, using AWS SDK, as demonstrated in the [Fetch Secrets](../FetchSecrets) example.
+> MSK TLS uses a certificate signed with AWS CA which is recognized by JVM.
+Passing the truststore is not required.

 ### High level approach